CJStadler/s3logfs/doc/data-structures.md

 # Overview
 Most of the notes about data structures below is based on "The Design and Implementation of a Log-Structured File System" paper by Rosenblum/Ousterhout.
 It is based on a Log-Structured FS called Sprite LFS.
 I have/will review a few other implementations and make notes below as to how they differ.
 Added some design information from a Harvard presentation http://www.eecs.harvard.edu/~cs161/notes/lfs.pdf.
+University of Wisconsin resource: http://pages.cs.wisc.edu/~remzi/Classes/537/Fall2008/Notes/file-lfs.txt

 Superblock (fixed location - not part of log structure)
 ----------------------